 “Our choices shape who we are and who we will become.”

 Who do you want to be?
 I’m not asking who you are now or what kind of life you want to have, but what kind of person do you want to be?

 Living that vision of our highest self, the “who” we want to be, is not impossible to achieve.
 In fact, you can be that person today if you first take a moment to step back and sketch out a character study for the “who” you want to be.

 Here are some very simple exercises to help you define this vision for your ideal self:

 …and write down the qualities of this person, this new you.
 For example, I want to be a person who lives mindfully, who practice self-care and self-love daily, someone who dresses up nicely every day and feel fabulous and more.

 2. Dig a little deeper and write some examples

 …of how and when you will become this person.
-For example, as a mindful person, I will practise mindfulness and appreciate living in the moment, schedule time daily to practise self-care and self-love, create a wardrobe with clothes I love and wear them daily etc. Find the places where you are farthest from your ideal, and specifically define the actions that you aspire to.
+For example, as a mindful person, I will practise mindfulness and appreciate living in the moment, schedule time daily to practise self-care and self-love, create a wardrobe with clothes I love and wear daily etc. Find the places where you are farthest from your ideal, and specifically define the actions that you aspire to.

 3. Play the part of the character